Skip to main content

 Which month do you recommend taking off to interview?

 December has the most interview dates.
-With the new MSPE date (Oct.
-1), many programs now offer more dates in November than January.
+Many programs now offer more dates in November than January.
 Any month is okay (there is neither a risk nor benefit to interviewing early or late), but we do not recommend doing all interviews in January, as some programs are offering fewer dates.

 Does your specialty recommend that all letters of recommendation be written by members of your specialty?